nitrologic/biblispec/README.md

-# biblispec
+# biblispec.json

-Bibliographic index of specifications including Unicode codepoints of interest
+A bibliographic index of specifications including Unicode codepoints of interest.

+To Be Continued